seananderson/citations-talk/README.md

 If you cite it you should read it.
 At least skim it and have a good grasp of the paper yourself.
 Don't rely on someone else's interpretation.
 This is a great opportunity to handle some old books in the library.

-# Keeping up with stuff
+# Keeping up with the literature

 Use [RSS feeds](https://www.youtube.com/watch?v=0klgLsSxGsU) to keep up with papers.
 If you don't have an RSS reader already, try [Feedly](http://feedly.com/).